HarowitzBlack/kemosabe/readme.md

 ```

 Wait, How do you run this?
-Well, to run this you have to create the main application.
+Well, to run this you have to create the main application,
 views.py just contains events.

 ##### app.py